LiGuer/Math/note/Graph.md

     - Connectivity
       - Problem: Determine connectivity
-        - Algoritm
         * Union-Find Sets
-            - Define
           Union-Find Sets is a data structure that maintains a collection of disjoint sets, each containing a number of elements.
 It provides two operations: Union and Find.

           The Union operation takes two elements from different sets and merges them into a single set.
           The Find operation is used to determine which set an element belongs to.
 It takes an element as input and returns a representative element of the set containing that element.

     - Directivity
     - Acyclicity